-Eastern Caribbean cruises are typically 7 nights and will explore the miriad islands of the Bahamas and the West Indies, perhaps calling at one of the Bahamas Cays for a beach day, visiting Puerto Rico and the Virgin Islands and travelling as far south as St Kitts or Antigua in the Leeward Islands.
+Eastern Caribbean cruises are typically 7 nights and will explore the myriad islands of the Bahamas and West Indies.
+Call at one of the Bahamas Cays for a beach day, visiting Puerto Rico and the Virgin Islands and travelling as far south as St Kitts or also Antigua in the Leeward Islands.

-Seven night cruises in the Western Caribbean head for Mexico and the resorts and beaches of the Yucatan Peninsula, sometimes calling at Key West on the way.
-Belize and Panama are the newer destinations included on these cruises along with old favourites like Grand Cayman and Jamaica.
+Seven night cruises in the Western Caribbean head for Mexico and also the resorts and beaches of the Yucatan Peninsula, sometimes calling at Key West on the way.
+Belize and Panama are the newer destinations included on these cruises in addition to old favourites like Grand Cayman and Jamaica.
 Circling the Caribbean is also a popular itinerary on longer cruises taking in ports from both east and west.

 Southern Caribbean cruises will be longer than 7 nights unless they depart from Barbados or Jamaica.
-Typically they will visit Windward Islands like Dominica, Martinique, St Lucia and the Grenadines before cruising the north coast of Venezuela and calling at Trinidad, Tobago or Dutch Aruba or Curacao.
+Typically they will visit Windward Islands like Dominica, Martinique, St Lucia and also the Grenadines before then cruising the north coast of Venezuela and calling at Trinidad, Tobago or Dutch Aruba or also Curacao.

 When To Visit?

 This is a year round destination with a warm tropical climate and temperatures ranging from 27C/80F to 38C/100F.
 However most cruises sail between November and April when the temperatures and also humidity are lower and the hurricane season is over.
 Storms and consequently choppy seas are more likely in the summer when cruises will be re-routed to avoid the worst of any really bad weather.